permoK/python_high_level/README.md

 If the value doesn’t exist, the dictionary won’t change All keys having the searched value have to be deleted You are not allowed to import any module
+### 16. Bubble sort
+This is a simple DSA sorting algorithm for small tasks

+### 17. Quick Sort
+This is a DSA sorting algorithm which is faster and has the best worst case.

 ## Exceptions
 ##### In this topic i will be able to answer the following using code examples: